top of page

 goetschiusmusic@gmail.com

 Dr. Melissa Goetschius is a Vocal Music (K-5) teacher in the Baltimore County Public School System.
-She has served as both an elementary instrumental music teacher and elementary vocal music teacher for BCPS for the past 21 years.
+She has served as both an elementary instrumental music teacher and elementary vocal music teacher for BCPS for the past 22 years.
 Melissa’s research interests include elementary music education and Landscapes of Musical Practice.
-She has presented at conferences in Maryland, Massachusetts, and most recently presented a poster session at the 2023 Research in Music Education Conference (RiME).
+She has presented at conferences in Maryland, Massachusetts, and Washington DC.
+She has also presented her research as a poster session at the 2023 Research in Music Education Conference (RiME).

 Diversity, Equity, Inclusion, and Access (DEIA) Initiatives Chair